 Resources for medication questions

-- Brown Bag Medication Review Sessions at the Dartmouth-Hitchcock Aging Resource Center, 46 Centerra Parkway, Lebanon, NH, call for dates: (603) 653-3460.
+- Brown Bag Medication Review Sessions at the Dartmouth-Hitchcock Aging Resource Center (ARC), 46 Centerra Parkway, Lebanon, NH, contact the ARC for dates.

 - The Dartmouth-Hitchcock Outpatient Pharmacy is happy to check your medication list.
 Call ahead for an appointment: (603) 653-3785.

 - Your local pharmacy may be able to print out your current list of medications.

 - Check with your local senior center to see if they have connections that offer a medication list review.

 Using myD-H to check your medications